 - 0.12 Option 4 – Make Vanilla Sugar with a Vanilla Bean

 You can use vanilla sugar in place of vanilla extract in cookies, pies, cakes, and other baked goods.
-Or you can add it to yogurt, quark, creme fraiche…anywhere you want a touch of sweet vanilla flavor.
+Or you can add it to yogurt, quark, creme fraiche, oatmeal, cereal…anywhere you want a touch of sweet vanilla flavor.

 Serving coffee?
 Offer guests a scoop of vanilla sugar.
 Berries for dessert?
 Sprinkle a little vanilla sugar on top.
 Making whipped cream?
 Substitute vanilla sugar for vanilla extract and watch your guests swoon.

-I keep a little jar of vanilla bean sugar on my oatmeal.
+I like to sprinkle vanilla sugar on my oatmeal.
 Yuuuuum.
-A little vanilla sugar just elevates the flavor and makes everything taste so, so good.
+You don’t need very much.
+Even just a little bit elevates the flavor and makes everything taste so, so good.

 It’s super easy to find in Europe (just got to any grocery store) but in the US it’s more difficult.
 Try looking at World Market, on Amazon or at a specialty food store.
 My recommendation, though, is to forgo the pre-made vanilla sugar packet and make your own at home!